 That said, L.A.
 Noire was technically advanced for its time: its pioneering facial capture helping you select the baddies from those just caught in the wrong place at the wrong time.
 Where the chin-stroking deductive side of L.A.
 Noire won Team Bondi plaudits, its combat failed to match up.

 Enter L.A.
-Noire: The VR Case Files, a truncated version of the police game that does not just improve the relatively weak gunplay and driving aspects, but it is one of the best VR games on PC.
+Noire: The VR Case Files, a truncated version of the police game that doesn’t just improve the relatively weak gunplay and driving aspects, but it is one of the best VR games on PC.
 Rather than twiddling and tapping away at your keyboard and mouse, you lean, shoot goons, and reload your classic Remington physically with the HTC Vive controllers – and it feels invigorating.
 Doggedly plugging away at each case just feels better in virtual reality.
 The heat of battle is much more intense – especially when you punch yourself in the face.
 No, that totally wasn’t us.

 Rez Infinite is a musical twin-stick shooter in which you tackle waves of Tron-esque enemies while journeying through the subsystems of a corrupted, far-future AI.
 The game is played in third-person, and your character can ‘evolve’ through several stages, each with its own quirks.
 It is a trance-inducing wonder of a game that was originally released for Dreamcast in 2001, but has since undergone iterative changes through various re-releases on its way to PC.